hershellayton95/typescript/README.txt

-Function Types
+Type assertions

-Add types to the functions in exercise-2-function-types-start.ts.
+Add a type assertion and remove the invalid code in exercise-3-type-assertions-start.ts.